DanielBrooks39/Masters_Degree_Assignment/README.md

-# Masters_Degree_Assignment
+# Masters Degree Assignments
-This is a repository that houese all of the assignments that I have completed for my Masters Degree
+This is a repository that houses all of the assignments that I have completed/or currently taking for my Masters Degree

 ## DATA 602 - Advanced Programming Techniques
 In this course students will learn aspects of contemporary programming that are important for data gathering and analysis, including real-time programming, GUI design, interactive database programming, service-oriented architecture, data collection with and without databases, machine learning, data mining techniques, and GIS programming.
 Computer security issues will also be addressed, as will overall computer architecture.
 Students will be required to create a working system for a large volume of data using publically available data sets.